These little monsters just love worries! In fact, the more you give them the happier they are!

 These monsters are ideal for a range of age groups, & those who are unable to write their worries independently could draw their feelings on paper.
 If that's not appropriate then they could always use the paper to express how they're feeling, e.g. scribble on it, scrunch it up, or even rip it up & feed it to the monster.
 The main thing is that their worry has been released.

 It's helpful to encourage children to think that when their worry has been posted into the Worry Monster then the worry has been taken away from them, hopefully instilling a sense of peace.
-It's helpful too to remind them that any number of worries can be added at any time, not matter how big or small they may seem, the Worry Monster is always there to eat up any negative feelings they may wish to share with it.
+It's helpful too to remind them that any number of worries can be added at any time, no matter how big or small they may seem, the Worry Monster is always there to eat up any negative feelings they may wish to share with it.

 And just like worries, Worry Monsters come in all shapes & sizes!
-Smaller Worry Monsters can be carried around in a bag if needed, or tucked away somewhere safe.
-We discovered that a Pringles can enabled us to create a great big worry monster with plenty of space for lots of paper!
+Smaller Worry Monsters can be carried around in a bag if needed or tucked away somewhere safe.
+We discovered that a Pringles can enabled us to create a big worry monster with plenty of space for lots of paper!

-Of course it's up to you whether you read the scraps of paper that the children post into the monster.
+Of course, it's up to you whether you read the scraps of paper that the children post into the monster.
 If you do I would just think about how you handle your response.
 The Worry Monster offers a safe space where a child can unload & share some things which they might not be able to express verbally with anyone else.
 So discussing what you've found might not be the best way to help, but respectfully offering support with certain situations if needed might be more positive.

-I know several children who have made these Worry Monsters & now keep them under their beds just in case they have a nightmare, or worry at night.
+I know several children who have made these Worry Monsters & now keep them under their beds just in case they have a nightmare or worry at night.

 The reassurance these simple monsters can offer has amazed me.
 I know of one little boy who used to refuse to walk past a certain garden on the way to school because a barking dog was causing him distress.
 After making one of these monsters his mum told me that he was able to walk to school with less anxiety & stroll past the house with the dog when he had the worry monster in his school bag.
 He told his mum; "The monster eats all my worries, & they go in his tummy instead of mine."